-Mr Edward Streeter is a Senior Consultant Urological and Robotic Surgeon with a specialist interest in prostate and bladder cancer and minimally invasive techniques.
+Mr Edward Streeter is a Senior Consultant Urological and Robotic Surgeon with a specialist interest in prostate and bladder cancer and minimally invasive techniques for prostate symptoms.

 He was an undergraduate at Trinity College, Cambridge, before completing medical school at Magdalen College, Oxford.
 His training included a period of dedicated research in the Cancer Research UK laboratories at Oxford.